richardeigenmann/TagCloud/README.md

 ![Screenshot of TagCloud demo code](http://richardeigenmann.github.io/TagCloud/images/Screenshot1.png)

-This project creates a Java Swing Component that shows a set of words in a Component.
-Each word is given a color and size based on a weighting.
-You can use this in a Swing UI to visualise a collection of words by importance in 2 dimensions.
+TagCloud is an Open Source library that creates a Java SWING Component that renders a list of words.
+Each word is given a font color and font size based on two weights.
+The order of the words is preserved.
+But you can limit the number of words being shown.

 See also the [Presentation](http://richardeigenmann.github.io/TagCloud/presentation.html) and the [Project Page](http://richardeigenmann.github.io/TagCloud)